sourcapital/vordr/README.md

 Logtail can be optionally used for log manangement.

 If `LOGTAIL_SOURCE_TOKEN` is set in the environment variables:
-- Vǫrðr's own logs are forwarded to Logtail
+- Vǫrðr forwards its own logs to Logtail
-- Loki logs of the Kubernetes namespace `thornode` are forwarded to Logtail
+- Vǫrðr forwards the logs of all chains to Logtail

-Make sure that Loki is installed on your Kubernetes cluster if you want the logs of your nodes to get forwarded (`make install-loki`, see the [docs](https://docs.thorchain.org/thornodes/managing#logs-management-loki)).
-Forwarded logs can also be queried within the built-in Grafana in Logtail.
+Forwarded logs can be queried and analyzed within the built-in Grafana in Logtail.
 Read more [here](https://docs.logtail.com/how-to/querying-data-in-logtail#grafana).

 #### Source Token